kuganreddy/kuganreddy/README.md

 I enjoy creating and experimenting with new stuffs.

 - 💻 Visit [my blog](https://kuganreddy.com)
-- 🌱 Currently working on machine learning algorithms
+- 🌱 Currently working on ML algorithms

 <!--
 - 🔭 I’m currently working on ...